Sometimes, birds need our help. Here are answers to important questions about doing just that.

 How to free a trapped bird

+The key to doing that is to have it brighter outside the room than inside because the bird will navigate toward the light.
 If it’s in an attic, open the attic window and turn off the lights.
 It will go toward the sunshine.
 If there’s no attic window, then turn on all lights in the room below (be sure to close all doors to that room) and open the windows there.
 Eventually, the bird will be drawn out of the attic into the lighted room.
 With some luck, it might fly straight from the attic and out a window.
-If it enters the room but doesn’t leave, then dim the lights and wait.
+If it enters the room but doesn’t leave, dim the lights and wait.
 It will eventually fly toward the sunshine.
-It will be stressed, so give it some time.
+It’ll be stressed, so stay away and give it some time.

 How to keep birds from flying into windows